The best PC controller for gaming 2023

 The controller market is in a fantastic place at the moment.
-With a newly expanding PS5 controller scene, there are now new additions to our list, such as the Razer Wolverine V2 Pro, the DualSense Edge, and the Victrix Pro BFG.
+With a newly expanding PS5 controller scene, there are now new additions to our list, such as the Nacon Revolution 5 Pro, the DualSense Edge, and the Victrix Pro BFG.
 These pads can be expensive though, which is why it's great to see GameSir make its first appearance on our list below with its new T4 Kaleid controller for PC and Nintendo Switch.
-Of course, the typical Xbox controller outings like the Elite Series 2 and standard Series X controller are always fan favorites on PC, but there are plenty of other great choices from the likes of Thrustmaster if you want something more genre-specific.
+Of course, the Xbox controllers never stop coming.
+The Elite Series 2 and standard Series X controller are always fan favorites, but there are so many great options out there today from across the industry.

 Today's PC controllers pack a whole host of customization features, including those aforementioned extra paddles, and even the ability to swap out whole components thanks to modular designs.
 Along with your purchase, you'll usually get conclusive software that lets you control the essential parts of your gamepad, with some letting you set custom dead zones for the analog sticks.
 The market is stocked full of wired and wireless options, and with the popularity of having a console and gaming PC setup at the moment, you'll most likely be able to find something that works for both.